 If Nova Scotia was a Lobster...

 ...it would look like this.
-Pincer claw on the left and open claw on the right.
+Pincer claw on the left, open claw on the right.
 Not bad, eh?
 How many places can geographically replicate one of their gastronomic delights?

-The French already had a 16-year old colony and the Mi'kmaq people inhabited the region for 10,000 years before that.
-By taking a circle drive around the province you can see why people call this home.
+Never mind that the French already had a 16-year old colony and the Mi'kmaq people inhabited the region for 10,000 years before that.
+By taking a circle drive around the province you can see why people have long called this home.

-Here's my tour, admittedly incomplete, both on and off the beaten path.
-As Nova Scotians might say, "Go way with ya!"
+Here's a suggested tour, both on and off the beaten path.
+As Nova Scotians might say, "Go way with ya!".
+In a good way.

-Aka the open green claw (on my map), Cape Breton recently gained notoriety with a tongue-in-cheek offer by a Cape Bretoner as a place of refuge for Americans escaping the political scene.
-The scenery of the island could be worth it.
+Aka the open green claw (on the map above), Cape Breton gained notoriety in the U.S. with a tongue-in-cheek offer by a Cape Bretoner as a place of refuge for Americans who might want to switch the political scene for some island scenery.

 The approach to the fortress of Louisbourg isn't complete without stopping at a pair of well-placed red chairs, courtesy of Parks Canada which manages the site.
-Built by the French in 1713, and demolished by the British in the 1758, the fortress town is the largest historical reconstruction in North America.
+Built by the French in 1713, and demolished by the British in 1758, the fortress town is the largest historical reconstruction in North America.
+Kids love it!

-Passing the sentries with the correct password is hungry work that we heartily address at one of the period taverns.
+Passing the sentries with the correct password is hungry work you can heartily address at one of the period taverns.
 At a fortress rum tasting afterwards we learn (in keeping with educational lunches) that rum and lemon sugar water was a favoured drink of the upper classes.

 The Alexander Graham Bell National Historic Site at Baddeck is a glimpse into the mind of a genius.
 Most of us know the man for inventing the telephone, but Bell also experimented with hydrofoil boats, aircraft (The Silver Dart), kites and even children's stories.
-This man was constantly thinking.
+Here was a man who never stopped thinking.

-With the proliferation of folk art these days, you'd hardly know there was a time when men were discouraged from artistic endeavours like this as being unmanly.
-Luckily, award-winning woodcarvers like Acadian Bill Roach pursued their dreams.
-With a twinkle and a smile, Bill promotes his art and that of fellow artists at the Frog Pond Café and Sunset Art Gallery in Cheticamp.
+With the proliferation of folk art these days, you'd hardly know there was a time when men were discouraged from endeavours like this as unmanly.
+But award-winning woodcarvers like Acadian Bill Roach pursued their dreams.
+With the friendliest greeting, Bill promotes his art and that of fellow artists at the Frog Pond Café and Sunset Art Gallery in Cheticamp.

-Special thanks to all the Parks Canada people on the ground — literally — and everywhere else.
+Special thanks to all the Parks Canada people on the ground (literally) and everywhere else.
 Kelly, Scott and Eric are part of the team, together with locally-sourced re-enactors, who bring history alive.